Media

 Album Tip: Edin Karamazov - The Lute Is A Song

-A modern virtuoso turns a centuries-old instrument into living speech-Renaissance laments, Baroque arias, and contemporary color on one luminous record.
+A modern virtuoso turns a centuries-old instrument into living speech - Renaissance laments, Baroque arias, and contemporary color on one luminous record.
+The lute sings.

 Movie Tip: The Name of the Rose (1986) - Medieval Mystery Classic